nadunchanna98/Java-Mobile-App-BlogWriting/README.md

 # My Blog App

-"My Blog App" is a versatile Android application designed to streamline social media chatting, wiki authoring, and offline blogging.
-The user-friendly interface and robust functionality allow users to compose, edit, view, and delete messages on their devices.
-The app supports text input, image attachment, and smooth message management using SQLite for local storage.
+"My Blog App" is a Java mobile application created as a personal project to learn native mobile app development using Java in Android Studio.
+The app facilitates social media chatting, wiki authoring, and offline blogging with a user-friendly interface.
+Users can compose, edit, view, and delete messages, and the application supports text input, image attachment, and seamless message management through SQLite for local storage.

 **Technology Used:**
 - **Programming Language:** ```Java```